CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Introduction

-The CutFEM approach overcomes the ALE transformation of the model equations to a reference domain for their simulation.
+The CutFEM approach overcomes the ALE transformation of the model equations to a reference domain.
 In CutFEM, the model is discretized on a fixed background mesh in its native formulation.
-The CutFEM methodology is based on three key ingredients: Firstly, boundary conditions of Dirichlet type are imposed in a weak variational form by using Nitsche's method, cf.\ \cite{beckerMeshAdaptationDirichlet2002,boiveauPenaltyfreeNitscheMethod2016,massingStabilizedNitscheFictitious2014,anselmannHigherOrderGalerkin2020}.
+The CutFEM methodology is based on three key ingredients: Firstly, boundary conditions of Dirichlet type are imposed in a weak variational form by using Nitsche's method, cf.\ \cite{nitscheUeberVariationsprinzipZur1971,burmanFictitiousDomainFinite2012,beckerMeshAdaptationDirichlet2002,boiveauPenaltyfreeNitscheMethod2016,massingStabilizedNitscheFictitious2014,anselmannHigherOrderGalerkin2020}.
 Secondly, a flexible and efficient approach to integrate over all types of mesh cells resulting from intersections of computational grid cells by moving boundaries, referred to as cut cells, is needed.
-The efficient and exact integration over such cut cells requires the computation of volume integrals over portions of the underlying finite element cells.
+The efficient integration over such cut cells requires the computation of volume integrals over portions of the underlying finite element cells.
+This integration should not disturb the convergence order of the underlying space-time discretization scheme.
 One way to do this is to divide the cut cells into sub-elements and to apply a standard quadrature formula on the resulting triangulation; cf.\ \cite{xieFINITEELEMENTMETHOD2011,gawlikHighorderFiniteElement2014}.
 However, in this approach the mesh information has to be recomputed or rearranged for assembling the algebraic system, which counteracts the methodology and advantages of CutFEM techniques.
-There exist some remedies for this drawback, for instance, by using a refined sub-mesh for the integration over the cut cells, without adjusting the underlying mesh and degrees of freedom (cf.\ \cite{carraroImplementationEXtendedFinite2016,freiImplementationLocallyModified2018}), which however is still a challenging task, in particular in the case of three space dimensions.
+There exist some remedies for this drawback, for instance, by using a refined sub-mesh for the integration over the cut cells, without adjusting the underlying mesh and degrees of freedom (cf.\ \cite{carraroImplementationEXtendedFinite2016,freiLocModFELocallyModified2021}), which however is still a challenging task, in particular in the case of three space dimensions.
 An alternative is given by using the divergence theorem and transforming the volume integrals to surface integrals (line integrals in the two-dimensional case).
 The latter ones can then be computed by a moment fitting method (cf.~\cite{massingEfficientImplementationFinite2013}) or suitable quadrature formulas (cf.~\cite{sudhakarAccurateRobustEasytoimplement2014}).
 Our approach proposes a different technique, that deviates from the previous ones.
 We compute iterated integrals of multivariate calculus over all portions of cells intersected by the domain's boundaries by applying (iterated) one-dimensional quadrature formulas.
 This results in a flexible and efficient algorithm.